o-t-w/html-email-guide/src/content/docs/guides/css.md

 style="background-color: #4642c2; background-image: linear-gradient(#6862ea, #4642c2);"
 ```

-Accept that `text-shadow` and `box-shadow` won't work for everybody but use them anyway.
+`text-shadow` and `box-shadow` won't be seen by everybody but you can use them anyway.

 ```html
 <div style="display: flex;">
     <a href="https://example.com/" style="font-weight: 500; font-size: 18px; color: white; text-decoration: none; background-color: #4642c2; background-image: linear-gradient(#6862ea, #4642c2); padding: 12px 32px; border-radius: 6px; margin: 24px auto; box-shadow: #a09cec 0px 1px 1px 0px inset; border: 1px solid #5b51c0; text-shadow: #2e2b88 1px 1px 1px; display: inline-block;">Get the bundle</a>
 </div>
 ```

+No email is ever going to look exactly the same in every email client, regardless of the approach you take.

 ## Don't use `@supports`
 Most of the time, if a CSS feature fails to work in a certain email client its because it's been stripped out of the markup, not because the browser doesn't support the feature.
 For example, Google Chrome browser supports CSS grid.
 If you use `display: grid` in an email and open the email using Gmail in Chrome, you can inspect the email to see that `display: grid` has been removed from the markup. `@supports` will give a lot of false positives, so should not be used.